-Wonder Factory is a place in Flagstaff which has different creative games for the enjoyment of children.
-Different products placed in Wonder Factory are unique and creative, and used for childrenin their learning as well as the basis for STEM.
+Wonder Factory is a orginaization located in the city of Flagstaff in the state of Arizona.
+This orginazation has different and creative games to create the enjoyment to the childrens.
+All the products placed in Wonder Factory are unique and creative, and used for children in their learning as well as the basis for STEM.